-The definition also requires that GOS meet at least one of three beneficial physiological outcomes: laxation; reduction in blood cholesterol; and/or modulation of blood glucose.
+The definition also requires that GOS promotes at least one of three beneficial physiological effects: laxation; reduction in blood cholesterol; and/or modulation of blood glucose.

-The body of evidence about the physiological effects of GOS only includes results from clinical trials which used synthetic analogues, not the natural forms, and shows that GOS does not affect the three beneficial physiological effects listed in the Code.
-Therefore, insofar as naturally occurring GOS is concerned, the physiological effects are inferred on the basis of structural similarities to synthetic analogues and extend from an indirect body of evidence (i.e. synthetic analogues).
-Based on the best available scientific evidence FSANZ concludes GOS in any form does not meet all criteria for the Code's definition of dietary fibre.
+The body of evidence about the physiological effects of GOS only includes results from clinical trials which used synthetic analogues, not the natural forms.
+FSANZ's assessment found that the consumption of GOS does not promote any of the three beneficial physiological effects listed in the Code.
+Therefore, insofar as naturally occurring GOS is concerned, similar physiological effects are inferred on the basis of structural similarities to synthetic analogues and extend from an indirect body of evidence (i.e. synthetic analogues).
+Based on available evidence FSANZ concludes GOS in any form does not meet all criteria for the Code's definition of dietary fibre.